watrall/crossref-predynastic/README.md

 Also using this as a test bed for Google Jules - specifically how good is it at code review and bug fixes...and how much hand in teh loop is present in the process.

+To view the demo, hop on over to https://watrall.github.io/crossref-predynastic/

 ## Features

 - Display publications about Predynastic Egypt using the Crossref API